Did you know that Rwenzori Mountain is Africa’s botanic big game?

 - The mountain has Africa’s 3rd, 4th and 5th highest points.

 - The Mountains have a rich flora and fauna life with over 217 bird species, 6 species of amphibians and over 9 species of reptiles.
-12 endemic mammals inhibit the lower slopes of the mountain.
+12 endemic mammals inhabit the lower slopes of the mountain.

-- The 5 distinctive vegetation zones offer a very beautiful scenic view to any mountain climber they range from the montane forests, bamboo forest, tree heath-bog hagenia rapane, scrub and afro alpine moorland.
+- The 5 distinctive vegetation zones offer a very beautiful scenic view to any mountain climber, they range from the montane forests, bamboo forest, tree heath-bog hagenia rapane, scrub and afro alpine moorland.